 The local equivalent to the “911” emergency line in Swaziland is 999.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Swaziland, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own.
-Persons violating Swaziland’s laws, even unknowingly, may be expelled, arrested, or imprisoned Penalties for possessing, using, or trafficking in illegal drugs in Swaziland are severe, and convicted offenders can expect long jail sentences and heavy fines, or death.
+CRIMINAL PENALTIES: While you are traveling in Swaziland, you are subject to its laws.
+Foreign laws and legal systems can be vastly different from our own.
+Persons violating Swaziland’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possessing, using, or trafficking in illegal drugs in Swaziland are severe, and convicted offenders can expect long jail sentences and heavy fines, or death.
 In Swaziland, you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.
 In Swaziland, driving under the influence could land you immediately in jail.
 If you break local laws in Swaziland, your U.S. passport won’t help you avoid arrest or prosecution.